-The local control panel is fastened to the front of the CPU-ETH2 controller card, and when installed can be accessed by opening the front door of the frame.
-The panel consists of a display unit capable of displaying two lines of text, each 16 characters in length, and five pushbuttons.
+The local control panel is fastened to the front of the controller card.

+- The physical panel is accessed by opening the front door of the frame. - The touch screen panel is accessed through an aperture in the frame door.

+The panel consists of a display capable of displaying two lines of text, each 16 characters in length, and four pushbuttons.
+The functionality of the pushbuttons is as follows: